randycoulman/SuffixConditionals/README.md

 # Introduction

-SuffixConditionals adds `if:` and `unless:` methods to `BlockClosure` in Visualworks Smalltalk.
+SuffixConditionals adds `if:`, `unless:`, and `if:else:` methods to `BlockClosure` in Visualworks Smalltalk.

 When writing a conditional expression with a single branch (i.e., `ifTrue:` or `ifFalse:`), it is sometimes desirable for the main focus of the expression to be on the action, rather than the condition.
 In those cases, the action should come first.

+Likewise, when using the return value of a conditional expression, an infix notation of the condition is easier to read from time to time.

 SuffixConditionals makes that possible.

 For example, the following code: